abaas-madscience/ansible-k3-rancher/README.md

 ### 001-setup-control.yml

 Sets up the control node for the K3s cluster.
+Let's get the control node ready to rock!

 ### 002-setup-workers.yml

 Sets up the worker nodes for the K3s cluster.
+Time to prepare the worker bees!

 ### 003-join-workers.yml